 Pack your frozen food and cold source in a sturdy box, such as heavy foam or corrugated cardboard.
 Fill up any empty space with crushed paper or foam “popcorn”.
 Air space in the box will cause the food and cold source to thaw faster.
-See Figure 1 for an example of a safe way to ship perishable foods.

 Send Non-Perishable Foods